 Q: What are probiotics and should women’s vitamins include them?

 A: Digestive health plays a key role in overall health and wellbeing (24).
-It’s importance becomes even more acute as we age and our bodies tend to become less efficient at processing food.
+Its importance becomes even more acute as we age and our bodies tend to become less efficient at processing food.
 Probiotics (25) are bacteria that promote a healthy digestive tract.
-One that breaks down and processes nutrients in a more effective way.
-The benefits produced by probiotics are many (26) and they are readily available in foods like yogurt, sauerkraut, pickles, kimchi and miso soup.
+They break down and processes nutrients.
+The benefits of probiotics are many (26), and they are readily available in foods like yogurt, sauerkraut, pickles, kimchi, and miso soup.
 However, not everyone is fond of those particular foods.
-Fortunately, that’s not a problem.
-Because there are many supplements today, including multivitamins for women over 50, that contain probiotics.
+Fortunately, that’s not a problem because there are many supplements today, including multivitamins for women over 50, that contain probiotics.

 Q: Can anyone take multivitamins for women over 50?